 Well-Meant Responses That Hurt: What Didn't Work

-Forced Speech—Pressure Backfiring on Connection
+Forced Speech — Pressure Backfiring on Connection

 Forcing speech increases the anxiety that caused the silence in the first place.
 It turns a supportive relationship into an adversarial one, where connection is conditional on the child's ability to overcome a neurological state they don't control.
-It teaches them that love and approval must be earned through a painful performance.

 When they pressured me to talk, they weren't connecting with me.
 They were fighting against my nervous system.
 My nervous system always won.